The planets and their aspects are the most important part of mundane astrology – and indeed, in all other forms of astrology too.

 As Neptune also represents illusions and delusions, on the mundane level it is aligned with those who create or operate under illusions and/or delusions, or otherwise hide their motivations and actions: thieves and others who commit fraud, as well as those take drugs and participate in other escapist pursuits.

-Finally, Neptune is aligned with spiritual groups and cults; partly because of its association with collectivism.
+Finally, Neptune is aligned with spiritual groups and cults.
 I am a little uncomfortable with this as it also lumps in various spiritual groups with cults and implies that they are all deluded.
 For those of us operating in these esoteric fields – like astrology! – it feels a little offensive to be lumped in with gangsters, drug-takers and collectivists.
 Nonetheless, there are some similarities here.

 Pluto